Introduction

 • Workforce Australia Participants: Individuals seeking employment in health and community sectors

-Why take the HLTWHS005 - Conduct Manual Tasks Safely preparation class?
+Why take the HLTWHS005 - Conduct manual tasks safely preparation class?

-Why Take This Course
+Why Take This Course at Nursing Education and Training Australia?

 • Improved Workplace Safety – Reducing injury risks for workers and patients.